bifurcationkit/BifurcationKit.jl/docs/src/Langmuir.md

 ## Continuation of stationary states

-We call the Krylov-Newton to find a stationary solution.
+We call the Krylov-Newton method to find a stationary solution.
 Note that for this to work, the guess has to satisfy the boundary conditions approximately.

 ```julia
 # newton iterations to refine the guess